crosslandwa/react-redux-primer/react/README.md

 *The key learning from this task is that when components start influencing the state of other components, things start to become complicated...*

-### React (not sure about order yet, just capturing the ideas to cover)
- - introduce unidirectional data flow (onclick invokes event handler, calls setState, triggers a re-render)
- - basic use of React/JSX to render some UI
- - Components as classes
- - Build a single component (UI), make it a click counter (STATE)

 ## More info

 The official [React Quick Start](https://facebook.github.io/react/docs/hello-world.html) is really good